pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional/step5.md

 Later on, when consumers start to use our API, we will be prevented from releasing a change that results in a backwards incompatible change for our consumers.
 Consumers will also use this command to ensure they are compatible with the Provider API in the target environment (in this case, `production`).

 We can now deploy our provider to production.
-Once we have deployed, we let Pactflow know that the new version of the Provider has been promoted to that environment:
+Once we have deployed, we let PactFlow know that the new version of the Provider has been promoted to that environment:

 `npm run deploy`

-This allows Pactflow to communicate to any future consumers of the provider, that the OAS associated with this version of the provider is supported in production.
+This allows PactFlow to communicate to any future consumers of the provider, that the OAS associated with this version of the provider is supported in production.
 If a consumer adds functionality that uses a subset of the OAS, they will be free to deploy safely!

 #### Expected state by the end of this step